RoBOPPics/BB/_pages/app-man-coreController.md

 ## Reboot, Reload, Delay, Navigate

-The second row of buttons in the App: Reboot, Reload, Delay and Navigate; are the same as the physical buttons on the robot when you press and hold the button for three seconds.
+The second row of buttons in the App: Reboot, Reload, Delay and Navigate; are the same as the physical buttons on the robot when you press and hold the physical button for three seconds.

 Reboot will reboot the BallBOPPer's onboard computer.